Home / Blog / Shipping Fever in Horses: Symptoms, Prevention and Treatment

 a horse's face inside of a horse trailerHe was a beautiful 9-year-old thoroughbred gelding, and my teenage self was thrilled when my trainer recommended we put down a deposit.
 There was just one problem… shipping fever.

-This infection happens when fluid is present in the lungs and pleural cavity (space between the lungs and the chest wall.)
-Symptoms will appear about 1 week after your trip.
-It’s a viral respiratory infection that impairs lung function and often leads to a secondary bacterial infection.
+This respiratory infection is characterized by the accumulation of fluid in the lungs and pleural cavity (space between the lungs and the chest wall), with symptoms typically emerging about one week post-travel.
+It begins as a viral infection impairing lung function, which can then lead to a secondary bacterial infection.

 You may also be interested in reading: Things to Know When Transporting Horses Across State Lines